egemeric/wifi-location-api/wifiScan/README.md

-this program scans the wifi networks and logs with their GPS locations(under development)
+This program scans the wifi networks and logs with their GPS locations(under development)
+This program uses bmegli/wifi-scan project to scanning wifi aps. [https://github.com/bmegli/wifi-scan](https://github.com/bmegli/wifi-scan)
 ## Development files for libmnl (fedora)

 ```